AADavin/Zombi/README.md

 There is also an additional rate for each event.
 This is called the **extension_rate**.
 This number (between 0 and 1) is the p parameters of a **geometric distribution** that controls the length of the affected segment.

-For example, if DUPLICATION_E == 1, the extension of the segment duplicated will be always 1 (meaning that only one gene is duplicated at a time)
+For example, if DUPLICATION_EXTENSION == 1, the extension of the segment duplicated will be always 1 (meaning that only one gene is duplicated at a time)

 By changing this parameter we can fine tune the extension associated to the different events.
 If inversions affect normally large chunks of the genome, it suffices to use a low p.

 Origination of new gene families are always of size 1, meaning that it is not possible to have an origination of two gene families in the same step of time.
 Once that the full evolution of genomes has been simulated, simuLyon prints also the gene trees associated to the different gene families, all the events taking place in each gene family, the events taking place in each branch and the genomes of each node in the species tree.

-### **Generating gene families (F)** ###

-**Not working yet**

-With this method is possible to simulate genes that evolve inside the species tree independent from other genes.
-Genes families evolve inside the species tree undergoing events of duplications, transfers and losses.
-This method however, does not provide any information regarding the position of the different genes within the genomes, but technically simulating a large number of independent gene families it is possible to study the presence or absence of different genes in different positions of the species tree to recover genomes.
-In this case genomes are simply a bunch of genes that are found in no particular order in a given point of the species tree.
-This method uses **gene-wise** rates.
+Some other events are do not depend intrinsically on genomes but in the species tree that is used to simulate genome evolution

+* S: Speciation.
+When a genome arrives at a speciation node, the genome is divided and continues to evolve in both descendant branches
+* E: Extinction.
+When a genome arrives at a extinction event, the genome stop its evolution

+*Some advances details regarding the genes identifiers: You might want to skip this part if you are reading this for the first time*

+Events that introduce nodes in the topology of the gene tree, change the identifier of the gene.
+For example, let us say that in the root we have a gene whose identifier is 1.
+If the genome where the gene is speciates, the two branches will inherit one a gene whose identifier is 2 and the other one 3.
+A duplication will change also the identifiers of the duplicated genes.
+When a gene has been transferred, it changes the identifier of the gene remaining in the genome and in the recipient genome.
+This way is easy to track the events that have given rise to different tree topologies.
+Inversions and translocations do not introduce changes in the tree topology and for that reason they do not change the identifier of the affected genes.

 ### **Generating sequences (S)** ###